BE-GG/Run-Dot-run-/2ndIteration_AnalysisReport/PartsToBeCombined/README.txt

-Parts of the analysis report of 2nd iteration are collected in thiss folder
+Parts of the analysis report of 2nd iteration are collected in this folder